They follow Stafford to a distinctly undistinguished bar and grill, Murphy's, no place to deal with him for now.

 "That's a good sign.
 Give you the right edge."

-Claudia, "Time to let you get some rest and we have an early flight back to LA.
+Claudia, "Time to let you guys rest and we have an early flight back to LA.
 Mathis has time available tomorrow afternoon, I need to do a sales job, convince him a best director nomination is on the table."

 Nikko, "The Academy isn't going to nominate a Murakami Sylk production, we aren't Hollywood insiders.
 Oscar is a self congratulation party for the cognoscenti.
 Don't be doing this for the statue, if Mathis is the boss in digital, he's going to know that.
 I suggest you sell him on content and how he will need to bring all his skill to the project.
 Whatever he's done, make it seem like he'll need to do even more to make this work.
 You only want him if he sees it like Matt does, as stretching his ability."